 Sam Sommers earned his B.A. from Williams College and his Ph.D. in Psychology from the University of Michigan.
 He is a professor and Director of Undergraduate Studies in the Department of Psychology at Tufts University.
 He is a social psychologist whose research focuses on issues related to intergroup relations, diversity, and how a group’s composition affects its dynamics and performance, as well as the intersection of psychology and law.
 He has won multiple awards at Tufts, including the Lerman-Neubauer Prize for Outstanding Teaching and Advising and the Gerald R. Gill Professor of the Year Award.
 He received an early career researcher award from the American Psychology-Law Society and has won the Faculty Multicultural Service Award at Tufts.
 He has written two general audience books, Situations Matter and This is Your Brain on Sports, and is also a co-author of textbooks for social psychology and introductory psychology.

 |8-8:45||Continental Breakfast and Registration|

-TC3 is a physically accessible campus.
-If you have a need for a specific disability-related accommodation or auxiliary aid, please notify your campus representative by March 29.
+If you have a need for a specific disability-related accommodation or auxiliary aid, please notify your campus representative by April 1.